-This page contains information about all significant flooding events in the Columbus Metro counties.
+This page contains information about all severe weather events that were dominated by flooding.

 May 1-May 18, 1996